bennekrouf/store-api0/API.md

 ## Overview

-This document provides a comprehensive list of all endpoints exposed by the Sensei Store API service.
+This document provides a comprehensive list of all endpoints exposed by the api0 Store API service.
 The API contains multiple endpoint categories for managing API groups, user preferences, API keys, and credit balances.

 ## Base URLs